Betterment/delayed/README.md

     RAILS_ENV=production script/delayed_job --queue=tracking start
     RAILS_ENV=production script/delayed_job --queues=mailers,tasks start

+    # Set the --pools option to start multiple worker pools, with different queues and numbers of workers.
+    # The following command will start 1 worker for the tracking queue,
+    # 2 workers for the mailers and tasks queues, and 2 workers for any available jobs
+    RAILS_ENV=production script/delayed_job --pools=tracking:1/mailers,tasks:2/*:2 start

     # Runs all available jobs and then exits
     RAILS_ENV=production script/delayed_job start --exit-on-complete
     # or to run in the foreground